Home \ Discover Our History \ Hunterston Castle

 Other household activities such as cooking, laundry and brewing took place in other buildings outside of the pele tower.

 The attic provides an adaptable space with access through a small door to the parapet where men at arms would defend the building.
-Visitors may walk around this outside area safely and imagine living in this building so many years ago.
+Visitors to the castle can still walk around this outside area and imagine living in this building so many years ago.

-The Baronial Hall on the south side of the tower dates from the 15th century and is a good example of a home extension.
+The Baronial Hall on the south side of the tower dates from the 15th century and is a good example of a building extension of the time.
 The external circular staircase was built at the same time.

 To see more Clan Hunter videos please subscribe to our YouTube Channel